-This will be a challenging high school, literature course.
-We will study a wide range of texts and genres within American Literature from the 18th century to the present, covering fiction, poetry, drama, nonfiction and film.
+This will be a challenging high school literature course.
+Students will study a wide range of texts and genres within American literature from the 17th century to the present, covering fiction, poetry, drama, nonfiction, and film.
 Students will have many opportunities to improve their writing through diverse expository and narrative formats.
-They will also have the opportunity to practice their ability to speak competently about literature through oral presentations, ranging from debate to dramatic monologues!
+They will also practice their oral presentation skills through a variety of assignments, ranging from debates to dramatic monologues!
 Moreover, there will be a wide range of creative assignments.
-Finally, students will engage in early preparation for the PSAT exam using vocabulary development (Wordly Wise) and regular attention to grammar through frequent writing practice.
-The texts and authors covered include, but are not limited to: Self-Reliance by Ralph Waldo Emerson, Civil Disobedience by Henry David Thoreau, Young Goodman Brown by Nathaniel Hawthorne, The Cask of Amontillado by Edgar Allan Poe, poetry by Emily Dickinson, Walt Whitman, Langston Hughes and T.S.
-Eliot, The Adventures of Huckleberry Finn by Mark Twain, The Autobiography of An Ex-Colored Man by James Weldon Johnson, A Raisin in the Sun by Lorraine Hansberry and Into the Wild by Jon Krakauer.
+Finally, students will engage in early preparation for the PSAT exam through the use of vocabulary development (Wordly Wise) and regular attention to grammar through frequent writing practice.
+The texts and authors covered include, but are not limited to, Slaughterhouse-Five by Kurt Vonnegut, “Of Plymouth Plantation” by William Bradford, “Young Goodman Brown” by Nathaniel Hawthorne, The Catcher in the Rye by J.D.
+Salinger, “The Declaration of Independence” by Thomas Jefferson, The Great Gatsby by F. Scott Fitzgerald, essays by Emerson and Thoreau, “Song of Myself” by Walt Whitman, Into the Wild by Jon Krakauer, poetry of the Harlem Renaissance, A Raisin in the Sun by Lorraine Hansberry, and A Confederacy of Dunces by John Kennedy Toole.
 This course is taught at a native level.

 European History and World Geography I